 BIO & PRESS

-Ali Syverson is a visual artist and writer, originally from Minnesota and most recently living in Washington, DC.
+Ali Syverson is a visual artist and writer, living and working in Minneapolis, MN.
 She is a self-taught visual artist and works in a variety of mediums but is currently specializing in acrylic paint, with both abstract and realistic subjects.
-Ali’s visual art and written publications tell stories that inspire conservation, connection, and reverence for the natural environment and other beings.
 For her writing practice, she has researched and published articles on climate and environmental issues in the Pacific Islands, Middle East, Africa, and Asia, which she completed while working as a writer for the U.S. Agency for International Development (USAID).

 Upcoming showings: